AzureAD/microsoft-identity-web/tools/app-provisioning-tool/README.md

   --client-secret <client-secret>      Client secret to use as a client credential.
   --susi-policy-id <susi-policy-id>    Sign-up/Sign-in policy required for configurating
                                         a B2C application from code that was created for AAD.
+  --api-client-id <api-client-id>      Client ID of the blazorwasm hosted web API.
+                                        This is only used on the case of a blazorwasm hosted application where you only want to configure the code (named after the --api-client-id blazorwasm template parameter).
+  --app-id-uri <app-id-uri>            The App ID Uri for the blazorwasm hosted API.
+It's only used
+                                        on the case of a blazorwasm hosted application (named after the --app-id-uri blazorwasm template parameter).
   --unregister                         Unregister the application, instead of registering it.
   --version                            Show version information -?, -h, --help                       Show help and usage information